 Where NexMetro targets younger renters who don’t have children, other companies in the SFB2R space focus on families.

 “We saw a growing need coming out of the downturn to provide three- and four-bedroom homes to the rental society,” Mark Wolf, founder and CEO of Costa Mesa, Calif.-based builder/developer AHV Communities, told CNBC.
 Unlike many of its competitors, AHV has been holding onto its rental houses, rather than selling them to investors.

 Three-fifths of renters in communities owned by Clean Living Communities (CLC) are young families, according to Jordan Kavana, founder and CEO of Transcendent Investment Management, the private equity firm that formed CLC.
 The firm recently began buying new homes across the southeastern U.S. whose sizes are typically 15% to 20% larger than nearby apartments, according to RCLCo.

-Big Builders Weigh In
+Big Builders Weigh in on SFB2R

 “Capital is starting to understand this [SFB2R] business,” says Stuart Miller, executive chairman for Lennar, during the builder’s fourth-quarter earnings in January 2020.
 In the previous quarter, the nation’s largest builder in both revenue and closings had “daylighted” its single-family rental program, for which its home building operation will build and sell homes in bulk in communities where the land is owned by third parties, “with no lease-up risk to Lennar,” said Lennar CEO Rick Beckwitt.
 He projected SFB2Rs will account for about 1% of Lennar’s closings in 2020 but will have “a much more meaningful impact in 2021.”